Szermer/mcp-server-context-engineering/docs/ARCHITECTURE.md

 ## Executive Summary

-The MCP Server for Context Engineering is a production-grade implementation of the Model Context Protocol that enables AI agents to access context engineering operations with **98.7% token reduction** through progressive disclosure and code execution.
+The MCP Server for Context Engineering is a production-grade implementation of the Model Context Protocol that enables AI agents to access context engineering operations with **98.7-99.1% token reduction** through progressive disclosure, code execution, and semantic search.

 ### The Problem